 Paid infectious disease emergency leave ended on March 31, 2023

 The Employment Standards Act, 2000 (ESA) was amended on April 29, 2021 to require employers to provide eligible employees with up to three days of paid infectious disease emergency leave for certain reasons related to COVID-19.
-The leave was retroactive to April 19, 2021.
-Eligible employers can apply to be reimbursed for these payments through the Workplace Safety and Insurance Board within 120 days of the date the employer paid the employee, or by July 29, 2023 (whichever is earlier).
+The leave was retroactive to April 19, 2021 and ended on March 31, 2023.
+Eligible employers could have applied to be reimbursed for these payments through the Workplace Safety and Insurance Board within 120 days of the date the employer paid the employee, or by July 29, 2023 (whichever was earlier).